AngleProtocol/angle-docs/guides/app-guides/borrow-ageur.md

 4. Enter the amount of stablecoins you want to borrow in the second input.
 A summary of the changes on your vault and wallet will be displayed on the right.
 5. Add the actions to go to the next step.
 You will find a summary of your transaction.
-6. Click on `Approve` to approve to be used by the protocol through a permit signature or an approval transaction.
+6. Click on `Approve` to approve the tokens to be used by the protocol through a permit signature or an approval transaction.
-7. (optional) If using non-wrapped tokens, approve the router contract to interact with your vault to do the transaction.
+7. (optional) If your transaction requires a wrapping, you'll need to sign a permit for the router contract to interact with your vault and perform the desired transaction.
 8. Finally, click on `Send` to send your transaction.

 ![Add/borrow agEUR](../../.gitbook/assets/add-borrow.png)